kbenhddia/LinqExtension/README.md

 LINQExtension
 =============

-LINQExtension is a free solution for Dynamic Linq to Entities &amp; querying by criteria in entity framework
+LINQExtension is a free solution for Dynamic Linq to Entities &amp; querying by criteria in entity framework<br>
+It may be helpful for who he has problem with linq as langage

 <h3> Dynamic Linq to Entities & querying by criteria in entity framework </h3><br>
 We have this Employee table<br>